kojiwell/kojiwell.github.io/docs/index.md

 ---
-id: intro
+id: index
-title: Intro - About These Notes
+title: Index
-sidebar_label: Intro
+sidebar_label: Index
 ---

 These are my notes about the tools I use.
 I add notes here and there as I learn so that I feel okay about forgetting them.